mjtamlyn/ayb-notes/2-switch-from-relational-to-graph.md

 Customer 'Luca'
 ```

-Can get sums and follow all connections to an arbitrary depth.
+Can get sums and follow all connections to an arbitrary depth, and filter while you're at it.